 Don’t worry if you cook too much!
 Just toss it in a container and take it back out whenever you need a good side.

-Never mix wild rice with white rice in the same pot.
+Never cook wild rice with white rice.

 White rice can cook in a third of the time as wild rice, so if you mix them together you’ll have a mixture of textures that isn’t ideal.
 Plus, it’s better not to dilute the earthy flavor that wild rice can lend to a dish.